susanburlbaughfilevine/clover-infra/README.md

 # Clover DX Server Application &  Infrastructure
 This repository is home to the infrastructure used to support the CloverDX server application, and the processes used to deploy it.

-Below you find answers to what are assumed to be common questions regarding deploying this project and maintaining it.
+Below you'll find answers to what are assumed to be common questions regarding deploying this project and maintaining it.

 ### I need to deploy a release of CloverDX server and its supporting infrastructure to an existing environment.
 - Navigate to the Octopus Deploy project [Deploy CloverDX Server - Windows](https://octopus.filevinedev.com/app#/Spaces-243/projects/deploy-cloverdx-server-windows/deployments).
 Select a release and deploy to the environment of your choice.